 Our guide for Theme Park Tickets covers how much money you can save on tickets to Walt Disney World, Disneyland, and all international parks including Disneyland Paris, Tokyo Disneyland, Hong Kong Disneyland and Shanghai Disney.
-Whether you realised it or not, there are some great savings out there on tickets that are worth looking at.
-(Updated December 8th, 2021).
+Whether you realized it or not, there are some great savings out there on tickets that are worth looking at.

 Because of COVID-19, the theme parks have been thrown into disarray as to how they function and that includes tickets.
-Disney last raised prices on their theme park tickets in November of 2021.
+Disney last raised prices on their theme park tickets in October of 2022 for Disneyland and December of 2022 for Walt Disney World.
 Since then tickets have seen a whirlwind of changes.

-First, the Disneyland Resort started selling tickets again April 15th, 2021.
-Guests can purchase all tickets including base and park hopper for 2021 and beyond by using the #1 ticket discounter on the web.
+Guests can purchase all tickets including base and park hopper for 2022 and beyond by using the #1 ticket discounter on the web.
 Authorized and highly recommended by us for over 10 years.
 Disney Genie and Genie+ will become available as an add-on for all Disneyland Tickets starting Dec.
-8th.
+8th, 2021.

 The Walt Disney World Resort in Orlando has been open since July 2020 and until fall was only selling tickets for 2020 guests.
 While 2020 kept the park hopping option away, 2021 has brought it back and guests can use this service starting at 1pm each day.
 And even better news is that guests can purchase discounted tickets from our recommended third party seller Undercover Tourist.